simoncblyth/opticks/notes/issues/csg_bounds_gpu_bbox_not_csg_aware_causing_overlarge.rst

 * copy from CPU ?

   * YEP : no choice
-  * does the root node (which is always a CSG operation node) have spare slots in quads 2,3 ?
+  * does the root node (which is either a single primitive or a CSG operation node) have spare slots in quads 2,3 ?